TABLE OF CONTENTS:

 - The tow pilot’s primary responsibility is the safety of the tow airplane.

-- The tow pilot will guillotine the tow line whenever flight controls reach a stop in a stable situation, or dynamic movement of the aircraft puts control into question.
+- The tow pilot will guillotine/release the tow line whenever flight controls reach a stop in a stable situation, or dynamic movement of the aircraft puts control into question.

 - The tow pilot’s secondary responsibilities are to safely navigate the formation and communicate position to non-participating aircraft, particularly when taking the runway.